Logano leads pack of Fords to front at Martinsville Speedway

-MARTINSVILLE, Va. — Joey Logano has won the pole at Martinsville Speedway in a strong session for the Ford camp.
+MARTINSVILLE, Va. — Joey Logano led a Ford sweep at Martinsville Speedway with another pole-winning run for Team Penske.

 Logano turned a lap at 97.830 mph in Saturday qualifying to earn the top starting spot.
 His pole-winning run came roughly 90 minutes after Team Penske teammate Will Power won the pole for the IndyCar race in Austin, Texas.